scalar-labs/helm-charts/docs/getting-started-scalar-manager.md

 This guide assumes that the users are aware of how to deploy Scalar products with the monitoring and logging tools to a Kubernetes cluster.
 If not, please start with [Getting Started with Scalar Helm Charts](./getting-started-scalar-helm-charts.md) before this guide.

+## Requirement

+* You need the privileges to pull the Scalar Manager container (`scalar-manager`) from [GitHub Packages](https://github.com/orgs/scalar-labs/packages).
+* You must create a Github Personal Access Token (PAT) with `read:packages` scope according to the [GitHub document](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) to pull the above container.

 ## What we create

 We will deploy the following components on a Kubernetes cluster as follows.